crodier/software-blog/_posts/2025-03-28-cost-of-software-hygiene.md

 At ExodusPoint a tiny team can work across the entire hedge fund on a moments' notice.
-In high finance, we have this kind of software hygiene because it is necessary to survive, so we figure it out.
+In high finance, we have this kind of software hygiene because it is necessary to survive.

 Without the ability to create another working copy of your entire software system, in an hour or two,